pbelai/pbelai.github.io/public/2020-06-01-scraping-financial-statements-of-slovak-financial-entities/index.md

       appendFinancialReport()
   })
 </code></pre>
-<p>This should download all the financial report data which we can further analyse.</p>
+<p>And this is it, all it remains is to wait until all the financial reports are downloaded.
+Afterwards we can do further analysis of the data, but this might come in the future blog post :).
+Complete code for this package can be found in <a href="https://github.com/pbelai/RegisterOfFinancialStatements">this GitHub repository</a>.</p>
 </div>